Rise of nationalism in the Ottoman Empire: Early Ottoman Empire

-Ottoman Sultan Mehmet II established the Hakham Bashi, as the Rabbi of a particular region, with the Hakham Bashi of Constantinople being the most powerful.
+Ottoman Sultan Mehmed II established the Hakham Bashi, as the Rabbi of a particular region, with the Hakham Bashi of Constantinople being the most powerful.

-In 1492, Sultan Bayezeid II ordered governors of Ottoman provinces to accept Jewish immigration and to do so cordially.
+In 1492, Sultan Bayezid II ordered governors of Ottoman provinces to accept Jewish immigration and to do so cordially.
 This order was in response to the Alhambra Decree, that ordered for the expulsion of Jews from the Iberian Peninsula.
 This resulted in many Jewish refugees, and due to the high level of freedom enjoyed by Ottoman Jews, many looked to immigrate to Ottoman territory.
 In 1492 alone, roughly 60,000 Jews arrived in the Ottoman Empire.

-The Ottomans took control of Palestine from the Mamluk Empire in 1516, though during this time, there was no entity called "Palestine."
+The Ottomans took control of Palestine from the Mamluk Sultanate in 1516, though during this time, there was no entity called "Palestine."
 There was a continuous Jewish population in the area due to the religious significance and significant holy sites to all Abrahamic religions.
 Aliyah, or Jewish immigration to Palestine, accelerated with the First Aliyah in 1882, largely triggered by pogroms in Tsarist Russia.